-Dr. Graham returned to Chatham-Kent in 1962 and he set up a medical practice with Dr. Blake Barlow, Dr. Jim Jenkins, Dr. Thomas L. Walker and Dr. Austin MacDonald.
-This was the first group practice in Chatham.
+Dr. Graham returned to Chatham-Kent in 1962.
+According to the 1963 Vernon’s City of Chatham Business Directory, his medical office was located at 225 Queen Street.
+Eventually Dr. Graham joined up with Dr. Blake Barlow, Dr. Jim Jenkins, Dr. Thomas L. Walker and Dr. Austin MacDonald to form the first group practice in Chatham.

 Dr. Graham married Joan Eleanor Playfair in Ottawa on the 7th of June, 1958.
 Mrs. Graham was born in Ottawa on the 25th of August, 1937.
 She was the youngest of 2 daughters born to Walter Keith Playfair and the former Zella Amelia Morgan.
 Her father was a funeral director and her sister’s was name was Ann Elizabeth Playfair.
 Mrs. Graham was a graduate of the University of Western Ontario.